ShahFaisalazmat/codsoftc-.q1/README.md

-# codsoftc-.q1
+//# codsoftc-.q1
-IT IS C++ TASK GIVEN TO ME BY CODSOFT IN MY INTERNSHIP
+//IT IS C++ TASK GIVEN TO ME BY CODSOFT IN MY INTERNSHIP
 #include <iostream>
 #include <cstdlib>
 #include <ctime>